-This includes us trying toilet bowl cleaner, those tabs you put in the tank that turn your water blue, and even bleach.
+This includes us trying toilet bowl cleaner, those tabs you put in the tank that turn your water blue, and even a cup of liquid chlorine bleach.

-If only there was a way for how to clean toilet rings more effectively, safer for the environment and without so much manual labor.
-Well, there is.
-Read on for how to clean toilet rings using 10 different alternatives.
+If only there was a way to clean toilet stains more effectively, safer for the environment and without so much manual labor.

 #1.
 Use Magic Eraser